A port city in North Carolina, Wilmington is renowned as being the gateway to Cape Fear Coast beaches like Wrightsville and Carolina.

 My sister and I decided to venture there during our first tour of North America in 2015.
-Why?
-Well, mostly to visit the filming locations of some of our favourite TV shows including One Tree Hill and Dawson’s Creek.
+(Mostly to visit the filming locations of some of our favourite TV shows, including One Tree Hill and Dawson’s Creek.)

 If you’re about to head there for the first time, here are my top 5 things to do in Wilmington NC.

-Not only are the waffles reasonable in price, but you can unlimited filter coffee for under $2.
-And it tastes rather nice!
+Not only are the waffles yummy and reasonable in price, but you can unlimited filter coffee for under $2.

-Are you a fan of One Tree Hill, Dawson’s Creek, A Walk To Remember, We Are The Millers or Iron Man 3?
-Good news – you’d rather enjoy the two-hour Hollywood Film Location Walk.
+Are you a fan of One Tree Hill, Dawson’s Creek, A Walk To Remember, We Are The Millers and/or Iron Man 3?
+Well, get yourself on the two-hour Hollywood Film Location Walk.

-This is where a tour guide shows you filming locations of a multitude of TV shows and films around Downtown Wilmington.
+Your tour guide will show you filming locations of a multitude of TV shows and films around Downtown Wilmington.

 And do you know what?
 It’s actually a lot of fun.

-For all those who don’t know, Wrightsville Beach is where they shot multiple scenes in Dawson’s Creek.
-This includes the famous opening credits montage under the pier.
+For those of you who don’t know, Wrightsville Beach is where they shot multiple scenes in Dawson’s Creek.
+(This includes the famous opening credits montage under the pier.)

 On the day of our mission to get to Wrightsville Beach, we were told which bus to get, where from and when to get off.
 What the bus driver failed to mention to us was the fact that the beach was an hour and a half’s walk from where we were dropped off.

-Once we’d figured out where we were going, we eventually got there and man… It was so worth it.
+Once we’d figured out where we were going, we eventually got there and – luckily – it turned out to be incredible worth it!

 Lesson learned though: always get an Uber.

-Downtown Wilmington is quite small but big enough to fill in a few hours.
-It’s on the river front so it’s very pretty, and there are tons of cute little shops, bars and restaurants to explore.
+Downtown Wilmington is quite small but big enough to fill a few hours.
+It’s on the river front so it’s very pretty, and there are tons of adorable little shops, bars and restaurants to explore.